jphong125/stellaapic/Writerside/topics/Cancel-Round.md

 Notifies the casino Operator that Canceled player’s bet.  <br />
 This method will be used for cancellation of a bet. <br />
-(i.e. Players connection was lost in any cases so Stella will do retransmission 3 times, then do not receive any bet response.) <br />
+(i.e. Players connection was lost in any cases so Kyren will do retransmission 3 times, then do not receive any bet response.) <br />
 Important : The sessionId of the cancel request is the same as the sessionId of the bet.
 Therefore, the cancel request must be accepted even if the player creates a new session.